magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

 # Magic Leap Application Simulator Release Notes

 # Version 3.6.0
+(2023.08.02)

 ## What's New
-  * App Sim will validate graphics support of the host machine upon start and warn user if the support is lacking or not sufficient.
+  * App Sim now validates graphics support of the host machine upon start and warns user if the support is lacking or not sufficient.
-  * Channel Editor has been removed as it causes more confusion than value to the users.
+  * Channel Editor has been removed from the App Sim in ML Hub as it causes more confusion than benefit to the users.

 ## Bug Fixes
-  * [Unity] Unity sometimes freezes on playing a scene or stopping a scene with App Sim.
+  * [Unity AppSim] Unity sometimes freezes on playing a scene or stopping a scene with App Sim.
-  * [Unity] WASD movement in Game View was inverted along Z axis.
+  * [Unity AppSim] WASD movement in Game View was inverted along Z axis.

+## Known Issues
+  * [Unity AppSim] FEEDBACK-463: Sometimes the Device view is blank after starting App Sim Simulator mode in Unity Editor.
+The workaround is to
+    * Stop and restart the simulator till the Device view is rendered, OR
+    * Exit Unity Editor and select `No` when prompted whether to stop App Sim and then restart Unity Editor.
+Then you should see the App Sim is running and the Device view is rendered.

 # Version 3.5.0
+(2023.05.15)

 ## What's New
   * UI in ML Hub